 It’s expected that the new scanner will reduce waiting times, increase the number of people who are able to have a scan per day, and allow more precise radiotherapy treatment planning for cancer patients.
-The new machine will also feature a wider opening, making scans easier for large patients or those who have claustrophobia.
+The new machine also features a wider opening, making scans easier for large patients or those who have claustrophobia.

-Claire Strickland, PSSC Chief Executive, said: “Mount Vernon Hospital is an international leader in cancer treatment and deserves praise for investing in techniques that allow radiotherapy to be delivered with a degree of precision that wouldn’t have been possible only a few years ago.
-This has allowed this NHS cancer centre to reduce the amount of radiation given to sensitive healthy tissue (and therefore side effects to patients), potentially allowing increased doses directly to the tumour.
+Claire Strickland, Paul Strickland Scanner Centre Chief Executive, said: “Mount Vernon Cancer Centre is an international leader in cancer treatment and deserves praise for investing in techniques that allow radiotherapy to be delivered with a degree of precision that wouldn’t have been possible only a few years ago.
+This has allowed this NHS cancer centre to reduce the amount of radiation given to sensitive healthy tissue (and therefore reduce side effects to patients), potentially allowing increased doses directly to the tumour.

-Jagdeep Kudhail, Head of Radiotherapy for Mount Vernon Cancer Centre, said: “This collaboration with our diagnostic partners will bring about the best possible innovative approach to cancer care.
+Jagdeep Kudhail, Divisional Chair for Cancer Services at East and North Hertfordshire NHS Trust, said: “This collaboration with our diagnostic partners will bring about the best possible innovative approach to cancer care.
 It will ensure expertise is shared, leading to improved outcomes for our patients.”

 It is expected that the new scanner will be operational later this summer.